 The culmination of New Year’s Eve

 The New Year celebration begins with ringing the old year out.
 Usually, at 10 pm the table is already set, the guests are dressed in festive clothes, and on TV all the television channels broadcast the Goluboy ogonyok (a popular musical variety show aired on Soviet television during various holidays).
 Those gathered at the table are discussing the events of the outgoing year, sum up the results and wish each other to multiply achieved and conquer new peaks.
 There is usually a salad “Olivier,” “Dressed herring,” an aspic and stuffed cabbage.
-New Year’s table must be full of food; this is another folk belief.
+New Year’s table must be full of traditional food; this is another folk belief.
 In order not to starve in the coming year, you need to see the New Year in it well.

 The culmination of the holiday is coming.
 The New Year’s speech of the head of state and the chimes of Kremlin bells.
 Usually, the speech addressed to the citizens of the Russian Federation begins at 23-55 and is broadcast by the media.
 The head of state sums up the results, gives a short report on the work done for the year and wishes everyone good luck and prosperity in the New Year.